MAY I TAKE YOUR ORDER PLEASE?

 I’m afraid I can’t spell it out for you.
 How you are to serve people, what it is God wants you to do, I cannot say.
 That is for you to find out by praying and asking God what he wants you to do.
 Those who are hired for a job, and Christians are certainly hired for a job, must ask their bosses what they are to do, listen to what they tell them, and then do their best to do it.

 We all have talents.
 God has given each of us abilities.
 No one has been slighted.
-They are not meant for ourselves alone.
+They are not meant for us alone.
 We are not to hoard them, bury them, or use them just for our own advantage.
 They are gifts given to us by God which we are to use for the good of others.
 Servers in restaurants use their gifts of serving abilities for the good of those who enter their establishments.
 Christians are to use their gifts for the good of people who enter their lives.
 We are to love our neighbors as ourselves.
 And that takes a lot of serving.
 A lot of long, hard, and often unappreciated work.
-Maybe what we do for others brings us few immediate rewards, but when we do it because it is God’s will he showers blessings into our lives repeatedly and without end.
+Maybe what we do for others brings us few immediate rewards, but when we do it because it is God’s will he shower blessings into our lives repeatedly and without end.

 Who can you serve, who can you help, whose life can you make better?
 It needn’t always be someone on the other side of the world.
-Of course we should donate our money to help the homeless and the starving wherever they may be, but let us look around our own neighborhoods, in our own cities, behind the walls of the houses we pass.
+Of course, we should donate our money to help the homeless and the starving wherever they may be, but let us look around our own neighborhoods, in our own cities, behind the walls of the houses we pass.
 How about in our own homes?
-Many people are starved, not just for food, but for a kind word, a little sign of concern and friendliness; many need someone to notice them and make them feel important.
+Many people are starved, not just for food, but for a kind word, a little sign of concern and friendliness; many needs someone to notice them and make them feel important.
 Everybody is important, of course, but we all need to be reassured occasionally by somebody else.

 We are called to be servants.
 Maybe we should watch those who serve in restaurants and see how it is to be done.
 May God bless us all as we take turns waiting on one another.
 Amen.